Background Music For Bars

 After you closed the kitchen and you want to maximize profits while everything is being prepared for the next day, the bar is probably your best bet.
 To make the most of this, turn up the volume!

 Multiple studies, with some dating back to 2008, have established a relation between alcohol consumption and the volume of music being played.
 Putting it simply, loud music meant that alcohol orders became more frequent.

-The researchers behind the study offered a very interesting hypotheses on why this happens.
+The researchers behind the study offered a very interesting hypothesis on why this happens.
 “One, in agreement with previous research on music, food, and drink, high sound levels may have caused higher arousal, which led the subjects to drink faster and to order more drinks,” said Guéguen.

 4 – Pair the menu with an appropriate music selection